d4n3sh/thedaneshproject/content/posts/2007-09-19-hot-ubuntu-wallpapers.md

   - 889736969

 ---
 Like to see ladies on your desktop?
 Ravi over at [All About Linux][1] (Thanks Ravi!!)has compiled a list of hot Ubuntu wallpapers from gnome-look.org.
-I&#8217;m quite sure that your manager won&#8217;t be happy if he saw a pair butt chicks with Ubuntu tattooed on them on your workstation.
+I'm quite sure that your manager won't be happy if he saw a pair butt chicks with Ubuntu tattooed on them on your workstation.

 My favorite 2 would be the bent over devil and the butt chick with Ubuntu tattooed on it.
 Hot!!

-I don&#8217;t feel the wallpapers are suitable for children so please be cautious while viewing them.
+I don't feel the wallpapers are suitable for children so please be cautious while viewing them.

 [<img src="http://img503.imageshack.us/img503/892/52404systemimmunizedsxgvc8.th.jpg" border="0" />][2] [<img src="http://img503.imageshack.us/img503/7656/52405pure3xganw6.th.jpg" border="0" />][3]